trans-travel/trans-travel/bm.md

 ## A Note

-An American with limited knowledge of UK law and culture put this page together.
+An American with limited knowledge of BM law and culture put this page together.
 I would be very grateful for those with more knowledge to improve this page in any and all ways.
 While this is geared for people who might travel to Bermuda.
 I prefer that it would